giosil/NetJsonRpc/README.md

 ## Run

-- `cd NetJsonRpc` - Launching dotnet in the root folder has encountered a problem: http 404 calling index.html
+- `cd NetJsonRpc` - Starting dotnet in the root folder you get http 404 on launch index.html
 - `dotnet published/NetJsonRpc.dll`

 ## Run locally on Docker